 SoundHound designates the Information Security Management Committee as responsible for assessing and managing cybersecurity risks.
 Committee members possess professional experience or backgrounds presenting relevant experience or capacity to address those matters within the scope of the Committee's responsibility, including senior executives, department leaders, and subject matter experts.
-Committee members are familiar, or have the ability to quickly gain familiarity, with major technology platforms employed by the Company; have knowledge of technologies and cyber security threats; are familiar, or have the ability to quickly gain familiarity, with information security principles, privacy regulations, standards, and guidelines; and possess experience relating to enterprise risk management and process.
+Committee members are familiar, or have the ability to quickly gain familiarity, with major technology platforms employed by the Company; have knowledge of technological ecosystems and challenges confronted in current or emerging business environments; have the capacity to understand new or emerging technologies and cyber security threats; are familiar, or have the ability to quickly gain familiarity, with information security principles, privacy regulations, standards, and guidelines; and possess experience relating to enterprise risk management and process.